Wrongful Death FAQ’s

 After losing a loved one, it is expected that you and your family will have a lot of questions regarding filing a wrongful death lawsuit.
 The best possible resource is always an attorney, and our wrongful death lawyers have decades of experience handling complex cases.
-We can answer any question you may have and discuss your options and possible outcomes in a free initial consultation.
-Simply contact us to get started.

 What is the difference between a civil and a criminal case for wrongful death?